KosyfakiChrysanthi/ICDE-2022/README.md

-# ICDE-2022 - Provenance in Temporal Interaction Networks
+# ICDE-2022 Provenance in Temporal Interaction Networks (code)

 Instructions for compiling and running the code